ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 As expected, regex parsing is the slowest, and with [\--gc:arc]{.term}
 it is even slower.
-The use of [parseutils]{.mod} is the fastest, and we get the [float] and [int] values for free.
+The use of [parseutils] is the fastest, and we get the [float] and [int] values for free.